Nebo hierichonticus

 Nebo hierichonticus, the common black scorpion, is a species of scorpion in the family Diplocentridae.

 Description

-N. hierichonticus can reach a length of 14 cm (5.5 in).
+Nebo hierichonticus can reach a length of 14 cm (5.5 in).
 Its basic color ranges from a light brown or reddish-brown to dark brown.
 Its legs are yellowish.
 It has a thin metasoma and large pedipalps and chelae.
 The base of the sting (vesicle) is oval, with a quite short sting (telson).
 Venom of this species is quite toxic, causing hemorrhage and necrosis, but the effects of the sting on humans is almost negligible, without any long-term effects.

 Distribution and habitat

-This species occurs in the Middle East (Lebanon, Syria, Jordan, Israel / Palestine) and in Egypt in the Sinai Peninsula.
+This species occurs in the Middle East (Lebanon, Syria, Jordan, Israel and Palestine) and in Egypt in the Sinai Peninsula.
 It lives under the rocks and in self-dug deep caves in the deserts and in arid to semiarid mountainous regions.